sunderedsystems/s5e.sunderedsystems.com/docs/monk.md

 #### Perfect Self

-When the monk rolls for initiative and has no ki remaining, they regain 4 ki.
+When the monk rolls for initiative and has no ki remaining, they regain ki equal to their proficiency.